kaduleite/SNES2USBDual/README.md

 ## How to:
 * Solder cables as schematic image.
-* Install HID-Project library in Arduino IDE.
+* Install the library you decide to use.
-* Upload sketch to your board.
+* Upload correspondent sketch to your board.
 * Play.

 ## Known Issues: